doug-wade/nprPlayer/README.md

 ## Usage

-1. Install the dependencies.
-We'll be thinking of two different be using npm for this: grunt-npm install
-That will install all dependencies listed in npm
+### Install the dependencies: grunt deps

+### Compile the site during development: grunt compile_dev

+### Re-compile on change: grunt watch

+### Compile production app: grunt compile_prod

+### Start the Express server: nodejs web.js

 ## License

-Copyright © {{year}} Douglas Wade
+Copyright © 2014 Douglas Wade

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License; a copy should be provided with the source code.